baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
 I am a Ph.D. candidate in political science at Claremont Graduate University.
-My research is centered on American politics and political theory, with special interests in the topics of populism, rhetoric, racial threat, popular sovereignty, and representation in the United States.
+My research is centered on American politics and political theory, with special interests in the topics of populism, popular sovereignty, representation, rhetoric, and racial threat in the United States.
 Methodologically, I use philosophical analysis, text-as-data, survey research, GIS, etc.